fprime-community/fprime-workspace-image/README.md

 ## How to Use this Repo

 1. Clone this repo and change directory into `kasm-fprime-workspace`.
-1. Run `docker-compose pull` (Note: Linux users may need to prepend this command with `sudo`) to pull the published version of the workspace image.
+1. Run `docker-compose pull` (Note: Linux users may need to prepend this command with `sudo`) to pull the published version of the workspace image or run `docker-compose build` to build the image locally.

 ## Using the image locally